marmelab/react-admin/docs/DataProviders.md

 ## Adding Custom Methods

-Your API backend may expose non-CRUD endpoints, e.g. for calling RPC endpoints.
+Your API backend may expose non-CRUD endpoints, e.g., for calling RPC endpoints.

 For instance, let's say your API exposes an endpoint to ban a user based on its `id`: